fluencelabs/docs/docs/aqua-book/language/crdt-maps.md

 map <- "second key", foo()
 ```

-Maps can use only immutable [data types](./types.md#data-types).
+Maps can contain only immutable [data types](./types.md#data-types) elements.
 Arrows, streams, other maps, closures and abilities are not allowed in the type declarations.

 Access to keys and elements can create different behaviours based on tasks.